haoxiangsnr/spiking-fullsubnet/README.md

 ## Updates

-- [2026.01] **Paper Accepted:** Our paper has been accepted by IEEE TNNLS!
+- [2026.01] **Paper Accepted:** Our paper has been accepted by IEEE TNNLS.
 The main branch now hosts the improved, research-friendly version of the model (recommended for citation & research).
 The current codebase has been updated to reflect the changes in the published paper.
 - [2024-02] **Frozen Version:** This serves as a backup of the submitted solution used in the Intel N-DNS Challenge.
 This solution was checked and verified by Intel during the challenge.
 If you need to check the experimental results from that time, please refer to this specific commit: [38fe020](https://github.com/haoxiangsnr/spiking-fullsubnet/tree/38fe020cdb803d2fdc76a0df4b06311879c8e370).
 There you will find everything you need.
 After switching to this commit, you can place the checkpoints from the `model_zoo` into the `exp` directory and use `-M test` for inference or `-M train` to retrain the model.
 After the challenge, we made improvements and optimizations to the solution and published a paper (IEEE TNNLS) based on these improvements.
 Please check the `main` branch for the published paper version.

 ## Quick Start

-You can either clone the repository, setup an environment and start with the scripts, or directly open in Colab (under construction).
+You can either clone the repository, setup an environment and start with the scripts, or directly open in Colab (under construction...).

 ## Environment Setup